 The Complete Book of the Flower Fairies by Mary Cicely Barker: Beautiful short and descriptive poems about individual plants and trees with stunning detailed illustrations.
 We also use the illustrations to help us in plant identification.
 4+ years

 Exploring Nature with Children: A year long nature curriculum for all ages.
 Great for families or groups with an age range as there is something for everyone.
-We have loved this over the past year with children aged 8,6 & 2.
+We have loved this over the past few years with children aged 8,7 & 3.
 Each week we have gone for a walk looking out for the weekly topic and followed it up with some sketching or using field guides to identify plants.
 It includes a painting and a poem for each week.
 Just wonderful!
 I stuck the painting up by our kitchen table to appreciate together each week.
 You can view a sample of the curriculum here.

 We love playing board games at home.
 They are a wonderful opportunity for us to all be together around the table, enjoying one another’s company and often learning new things without even knowing it!
 Here are a few related to the natural world:

 The Wild-Flower Game: British game.
 No longer produced but have a look for second hand ones on eBay and Amazon.

 The Bird Table Game: Same as above.
 These two games are rather dated but simple in their desire to teach us more about the flowers and birds around us.

 Bug Bingo: Beautifully illustrated game of bingo with 64 world-wide species.

 Bird Bingo: Same as above but birds instead of bugs!

 RSPB Guess Who?: A special edition featuring British wildlife, instead of different faces.